microsoft/WhatTheHack/021-IdentityForApps/Coach/02-susi.md

     - State
     - CMC Consultant ID
 10. To customize the appearance, select "Page layouts" under Customize, and then select the templates dropdown.
 For this hack, the slate gray template is preferred: <br><img src="images/02/customize-template.png" alt="image of search" width="700"/>
+11. You'd restrict the states a user can signup with by changing the data type of State/Province from TextBox to DropDownSingleSelect and entering the valid values there.

 ## Alternate Hackflow